Publication of a Paper Comparing the Environmental Impact Assessment of AAV Gene Therapy in Japan and Europe

 July 24, 2024

-The Pharmaceutical Manufacturers Association of Japan (Pharmaceutical Affairs Committee and Biopharmaceuticals Committee) is acting as a Cartagena 5 organization*.
+The JPMA (Regulatory Affairs Committee and Biopharmaceutical Committee) is acting as a Cartagena 5 organization*.
 The Cartagena 5 Organizations have published a paper that provides a detailed comparative analysis of the requirements under the Japanese and European environmental impact assessment regulations (Cartagena Act vs. European Directive) for the development of AAV gene therapies.
-The paper revealed that while some information is required only in Japan or only in Europe, there is no significant difference in the way it is used in clinical practice.
-Based on these results, we will continue discussions with the regulatory authorities regarding the simplification of the materials and procedures to be submitted at the time of application for Type I Cartagena Act in Japan.
+The paper revealed that while some information is required only in Japan or only in Europe, there is no significant difference in the way the AAV is used in clinical practice.
+Based on these results, we will continue discussions with the regulatory authorities regarding the simplification of the materials and procedures to be submitted at the time of application for Type I Cartagena in Japan.

 The published paper can be found at the following link.